Nothing says spring like this light and fluffy Lemon Blueberry Cheesecake Bars recipe!

-It seems like all across the United States winter has been unusually tough on us.
-But good things are happening this weekend.
-It’s going to be 40 tomorrow, and we spring ahead!
-(Don’t forget to move your clocks ahead an hour before bed tonight.)
-So to celebrate the idea of spring making an appearance, I made you some Lemon Blueberry Cheesecake Bars.
+In honor of the idea of spring making an appearance, I made you some Lemon Blueberry Cheesecake Bars.
 Because nothing says spring to me quite like the flavor of a lemon dessert.
 Plus, if we eat like spring is coming, the snow will melt, right?
+Cheesecake bars are a perfect dessert for a crowd.
+You get all of the delicious cheesecake flavors in portable form.

 So join me in saying NO to more winter and YES to spring.
-Even if we can’t control the weather, we can have some say at to what happens in the kitchen.
-Hopefully Mother Nature will be on our side, and the worst is behind us.
+Even if we can’t control the weather, we can have some say as to what happens in the kitchen.
+Hopefully, Mother Nature will be on our side, and the worst is behind us.

 - 2 tablespoons sugar